Energy in Afghanistan: Turkmenistan

-Provinces in northwestern Afghanistan purchase electricity from Turkmenistan.
+Afghanistan continues to purchase electricity from Turkmenistan.
+The electricity is supplied to as far as Herat province in the west, and Kabul province in the east.

 Uzbekistan

 Afghanistan purchases as much as 450 MW of electricity from Uzbekistan.
+This is expected to be increased up to 1,000 MW in the near future.
 Discussions on electricity supplies began in 2006, and then the construction of a 442 km high voltage transmission line from Uzbekistan to Afghanistan was completed in 2008.
 It runs from Kabul through five Afghan provinces towards the country's border with Uzbekistan, and connects to the Uzbek electricity transmission system.
 By 2009 residents of Kabul were enjoying 24-hour electricity.

-Crude oil and natural gas
+Crude oil, natural gas, and coal

-Afghanistan imports petroleum products and natural gas from neighboring Iran, Turkmenistan, and Uzbekistan.
-Russia has also joined these countries.
+Afghanistan imports petroleum products and natural gas from neighboring Iran, Turkmenistan and Uzbekistan.
+It also receive them from Kazakhstan, Kyrgyzstan, and Russia.
+Azerbaijan may soon re-join this exporter list.
 Meanwhile, work on the Turkmenistan–Afghanistan–Pakistan–India Pipeline of natural gas is ongoing.

 Afghanistan has its own oil fields in the northern provinces of Sar-e Pol, Jowzjan and Faryab.
 These fields contain an estimated 1.9 billion barrels of crude oil and approximately 15 billion cubic feet of natural gas.
 Some of the oil and gas is used to produce electricity locally.

 Bayat Power, which was established in 2016, has played a crucial role in enhancing Afghanistan's electricity production using domestic natural gas.
 Its facility in Sheberghan, Jowzjan Province—operational since November 2019—is the first modern natural gas power plant in the country in over four decades.
 The plant, powered by an advanced SGT-A45 gas turbine developed with Siemens Energy, produces reliable electricity for hundreds thousands of customers.
 By 2024, Bayat Power had generated over 1 billion kWh of electricity, contributing to energy security and reducing reliance on imports.

 Although China has agreed to provide technical assistance for coal-powered plants, there are no solid commitments due to a lack of infrastructure and the global shift away from coal as a legacy power source.
 This observation was reported by Ariana News.
+Many buildings in Afghanistan, especially in Kabul province, use coal-powered central heating systems similar to that used in Uzbekistan.
+They keep the buildings very comfortable and warm during the winter but are much more expensive than electric-powered heating systems.

+2026 Saudi energy deal

+In September 2026, Afghanistan's Ministry of Mines and Petroleum signed a deal with Saudi Arabia's Delta International Energy for the exploration and extraction of hydrocarbons from the Kushk-Tirpul basin in the western part of the country and the construction of a gas pipeline network from the Guzara district in Herat to Spin Boldak in Kandahar.
+The pipeline was planned to be 700-km long, with the whole project valued by the ministry at $200 million.
+The exploration phase was set to last eight years, while the contract was signed for a period of 25 years.